Case Study: Primagas

-Thanks to the multi-functionality of Cortado Corporate Server, Primagas Energie GmbH & Co.
+Thanks to the multi-functionality of the Cortado solution, Primagas Energie GmbH & Co.
 KG can now run an intricately programmed Acrobat Reader application in a secure sandbox environment.

-Since Cortado Corporate Server provides exactly the unique combination Primagas needs, they dropped their old MDM solution and now manage mobile devices solely with Cortado software.
+Since Cortado provides exactly the unique combination Primagas needs, they dropped their old MDM solution and now manage mobile devices solely with Cortado software.

-We bought such a multifaceted tool in Cortado Corporate Server, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
+We bought such a multifaceted tool in the Cortado solution, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
 There are also helpful features like converting photos to PDF, which saves us many steps.

 Contract creation risks eliminated